 If your provider thinks another medical issue will let us approve this, they can submit the request again.>>

+<< We reached out to your provider for additional information to check and see if your medical service could be approved.

+If your provider has additional information they can submit the request again >>

 You can ask us to change our decision.
 If you disagree with our decision, you have the right to ask us to change it.
 We will resolve your appeal as quickly as your health requires.

 To support your appeal, you have the right to: